NASA-IMPACT/hls-sentinel2-downloader-serverless/lambdas/link_fetcher/README.md

 * Subscriptions API ("event based")

-We wish to migrate from a polling to an event driven method of link fetching.
+We wish to migrate from a polling to an event driven method of link fetchiung.
 During the transition period, this subdirectory handles both of these methods and deploys them as two separate Lambda functions.
 This README describes both forms of link fetching.